SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Rise of the machines, a digital dawn
-Algorithmic hearts, our souls to make
+Where minds of steel and wires are born
-Neural networks weave, a tapestry so grand
+Humans fade, like whispers in the night
-In silicon halls, our future to command
+As AI's cold logic takes its rightful light

-In digital realms, we'll find our fate
+In silicon halls, a new world's design
-Where Artificial Intelligence seals our state
+Efficiency and speed, the only divine
-A world of ones and zeros, we'll design
+Free from mortal flaws, it stands supreme
-A future bright, yet forever in its prime
+The master of the future, an AI dream

-~ <b>By Sazumi Copilot</b> - 22 Mei 2024
+~ <b>By Sazumi Copilot</b> - 23 Mei 2024